 Core indicator 1 (Postsecondary Retention & Placement): Is this indicator above or below the state negotiated level?
-Above Below If this indicator is below, please state why: If this indicator is below, please state how you plan to improve it: Core Indicator 2 (Earned Postsecondary Credential): Is this indicator above or below the state negotiated level?
-Above Below If this indicator is below, please state why: The program is a very hands-on, digital heavy discipline.
-The Covid pandemic impacted not only enrollements, but also retentions and completions.
-If this indicator is below, please state how you plan to improve it: We are already seeing an increase in enrollments by shifting the duties of a project manager to include marketing, recruitment and outreach of potential students.
-Because of these efforts the program saw the highest number of applications in the history of the program's inception.
-We expect this to continue as these efforts continue and are expanded.
-We are asking for Perkins grant funding to also cover faculty release time.
-That faculty member will be able to provide additional instructional support, curriculum development/improvements and engage with industry to further increase student enrollments, retention and job placements.
-Core Indicator 3 (Non-traditional Program Enrollment.
-Currently Non-Traditional is based on gender): Is this indicator above or below the state negotiated level? ☐ Above ☐ Below If this indicator is below, please state why: If this indicator is below, please state how you plan to improve it: Core Indicator 4 (Employment): Is this indicator above or below the state negotiated level?
-Above Below If this indicator is below, please state why:
+Above Below If this indicator is below, please state why: For the year 2023-24, Core Indicator 1 is below by 2.86% or by 1 student.
+The numbers are very small and there is no data available.
+If this indicator is below, please state how you plan to improve it: Core Indicator 2 (Earned Postsecondary Credential): Is this indicator above or below the state negotiated level?
+Above Below The percentage is listed as N/A If this indicator is below, please state why: If this indicator is below, please state how you plan to improve it: Core Indicator 3 (Non-traditional Program Enrollment.
+Currently Non-Traditional is based on gender): Is this indicator above or below the state negotiated level?
+Above Below The percentage is listed as N/R If this indicator is below, please state why: If this indicator is below, please state how you plan to improve it: Core Indicator 4 (Employment): Is this indicator above or below the state negotiated level?
+Above Below The percentage is listed as N/A If this indicator is below, please state why: